Census Dots

 Black

-Of the 100 places in New Hampshire, Lancaster is the 45th most populous.
+Lancaster is ranked the 43rd most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lancaster was ranked the 45th most populous place in the 2020 Census.

 Lancaster's White Population